-Most of our review team either play games or enjoy dabbling in creative endeavors, which means we understand the important role a monitor plays in your PC's Setup.
-The difference between a budget monitor and high-end one can be huge, and I'm not just referencing its size.
-That's why most of our time spent reviewing a product is spent on the physical benchmarking section.
+Most of our review team either play games or enjoy dabbling in creative endeavors, which means we understand the important role a monitor plays in your PC’s Setup.
+The difference between a budget monitor and a high-end one can be huge, and I’m not just referencing its size.
+That’s why most of our time spent reviewing a product is spent on the physical benchmarking section.

 We like to give the most informed and unbiased review of the products we receive.
 That way, you can be sure what we say is both legit and informed.

 One of the most important aspects to consider before making a major hardware purchase is the specifications.
 It might sound like an obvious thing to say, but you’ll be surprised at how many people just look at the size and refresh rate of a monitor before making up their mind.